Uninett/nav/doc/reference/index.rst

 This section contains reference material for end-users.

 .. note:: Any documentation aimed specifically at developers should be in
           the :doc:`/hacking/index` section.

 .. toctree::
    :maxdepth: 1

    arnold
+   cabling_and_patch
    geomap
    ipdevpoll
    ldap